iotexproject/dev-portal-content/academy/w3bstream-rpi-quickstart.md

 W3bstream is a powerful new framework that enables developers to connect data generated in the physical world to the blockchain world.
 Using the IoTeX blockchain, w3bstream streams data from IoT devices and machines, and generates proofs of real-world facts that can be used by dApps on different blockchains.

 In this article, we'll walk you through how to use w3bstream to send data from a Raspberry Pi to a w3bstream node.
-We'll cover how to create and configure the w3bstream project in the w3bstream web interface and how to build a C++ program that uses the W3bstream IoT SDK to publish data from a Raspberry Pi.
+We'll cover how to create and configure the w3bstream project in the w3bstream web interface and how to build a C++ program that uses the W3bstream Client SDK for Linux Embedded systems to publish data from a Raspberry Pi.
 By the end of this article, you'll have the skills and knowledge you need to start building your own IoT projects on the w3bstream network.

 ## Creating the w3bstream Project